soregashi-27/markdown-doc-template/README.md

 ## Credit

 Big thanks to Jonathan, who is a my language exchange mate living in Austria. \
 Studying with English and Japanese.
-We make it together.
+We make this app together.